allthingslinux/atl-gemini/README.md

 this repository contains the full source for the All Things Linux gemini capsule, including scripts.

-The build_coc.py script can be used to generate the code of conduct page, requires the all things linux code of conduct submodule to be initialized.
+ChandraGen is used to generate the code-of-conduct and blog pages dynamically, updating them as changes roll in.

 ##Setup instructions:
 1. Clone this repository